toan06/API/README.md

 ## Handmade
 * it is quite simple to run it manually, you just need to register on the developer page of the service you want to use the API Like [Facebook](https://developers.facebook.com) or [google](https://developers.google.com)
 * This item is quite simple, you just need to use localhost or hosting to use it
-* But if that API has to be implemented continuously, then there is a solution other than wanting to use it, which is to activate it manually
+* But if that API has to be implemented continuously, Then we can't monitor continuously
 ## Automatic
 * ....